Esketamine: Depression

-In February 2019, an outside panel of experts recommended in a 14–2 vote that the FDA approve the nasal spray version of esketamine for TRD, provided that it be given in a clinical setting, with people remaining on site for at least two hours after.
+In February 2019, an outside panel of experts recommended in a 14–2 vote that the FDA approve the nasal spray version of esketamine for treatment-resistant depression, provided that it be given in a clinical setting, with people remaining on site for at least two hours after.
 The reasoning for this requirement is that trial participants temporarily experienced sedation, visual disturbances, trouble speaking, confusion, numbness, and feelings of dizziness during immediately after.
-The approval of esketamine for TRD by the FDA was controversial due to limited and mixed evidence of efficacy and safety.
+The approval of esketamine for treatment-resistant depression by the FDA was controversial due to limited and mixed evidence of efficacy and safety.
 In January 2020, esketamine was rejected by the National Health Service (NHS) of Great Britain.
 The NHS questioned the benefits of the medication for depression and claimed that it was too expensive.
-People who have been already using esketamine were allowed to complete treatment if their doctors considered this necessary.
+People already using esketamine were allowed to complete treatment if their doctors considered this necessary.

-Spravato debuted to a cost of treatment of US$32,400 per year when it launched in the United States in March 2019.
+Spravato debuted at a cost of treatment of US$32,400 per year when it launched in the United States in March 2019.
 The Institute for Clinical and Economic Review (ICER), which evaluates cost effectiveness of drugs analogously to the National Institute for Health and Care Excellence (NICE) in the United Kingdom, declined to recommend esketamine for depression due to its steep cost and modest efficacy, deeming it not sufficiently cost-effective.

-Esketamine is the second drug to be approved for TRD by the FDA, following olanzapine/fluoxetine (Symbyax) in 2009.
-Other agents, like the atypical antipsychotics aripiprazole (Abilify) and quetiapine (Seroquel), have been approved for use in the adjunctive therapy of MDD in people with a partial response to treatment.
-In a meta-analysis conducted internally by the FDA during its evaluation of esketamine for TRD, the FDA reported a standardized mean difference (SMD) of esketamine for TRD of 0.28 using the three phase 3 short-term efficacy trials conducted by Janssen.
-This was similar to an SMD of 0.26 for olanzapine/fluoxetine for TRD and lower than SMDs of 0.35 for aripiprazole and 0.40 for quetiapine as adjuncts for MDD.
+Esketamine is the second drug to be approved for treatment-resistant depression by the FDA, following olanzapine/fluoxetine (Symbyax) in 2009.
+Other agents, like the atypical antipsychotics aripiprazole (Abilify) and quetiapine (Seroquel), have been approved for use in the adjunctive therapy of major depressive disorder in people with a partial response to treatment.
+In a meta-analysis conducted internally by the FDA during its evaluation of esketamine for treatment-resistant depression, the FDA reported a standardized mean difference (SMD) of esketamine for treatment-resistant depression of 0.28 using the three phase III short-term efficacy trials conducted by Janssen.
+This was similar to an SMD of 0.26 for olanzapine/fluoxetine for treatment-resistant depression and lower than SMDs of 0.35 for aripiprazole and 0.40 for quetiapine as adjuncts for major depressive disorder.
 These drugs are less expensive than esketamine and may serve as more affordable alternatives to it for depression with similar effectiveness.

 Adverse effects

 The most common adverse effects of esketamine for depression (≥5% incidence) include dissociation, dizziness, sedation, nausea, vomiting, vertigo, numbness, anxiety, lethargy, increased blood pressure, and feelings of drunkenness.
-Long-term use of esketamine has been associated with bladder disease.
+Long-term abuse of ketamine has been associated with bladder disease.